JohnBlue-git/VideoForm_SQL_C-Sharp/README.md

 ## Confriguration of coding

 1.
-Program.cpp works as the main function in where MainForm object is allocated and run as form application.
+Program.cs works as the main function in where MainForm object is allocated and run as form application.

 where